Dr. Andrea Calderón

 During my tenure as a Research Assistant at the National Autonomous University of Mexico, I had the privilege of contributing to significant achievements in the field of biodiesel research, with a focus on its potential from waste cooking oil in Mexico.
 In this role, I conducted comprehensive assessments and analyses to measure the viability and impact of biodiesel production from waste cooking oil.My responsibilities and key contributions during this period included:- Conducting on-site visits to biodiesel production facilities in Mexico City, where I gained invaluable firsthand knowledge of the manufacturing process.
 I evaluated its efficiency and sustainability, providing critical insights for the advancement of biodiesel technology.- Collaborating with companies, including industry leaders like McDonald's, involved in the collection of used cooking oil as part of their waste management practices.
 These interactions allowed me to gather essential data and insights regarding the availability and accessibility of waste cooking oil as a feedstock for biodiesel production.- Evaluating the performance and environmental impact of biodiesel derived from waste cooking oil in the public transportation fleet of buses in Mexico City.
 Through this assessment, I contributed to a deeper understanding of the feasibility and potential benefits of biodiesel as an alternative fuel source.My experience as a Research Assistant at the National Autonomous University of Mexico enriched my understanding of sustainable energy solutions and their practical applications.
 It reinforced my commitment to environmental research and the pursuit of innovative solutions to address pressing challenges.

-Dr. Andrea Calderón Education Details
+Dr. Andrea Calderón education

-Frequently Asked Questions about Dr. Andrea Calderón
+Frequently asked questions about Dr. Andrea Calderón

 What company does Dr. Andrea Calderón work for?

-Dr. Andrea Calderón works for World Resources Institute
+Dr. Andrea Calderón works for World Resources Institute.

-Dr. Andrea Calderón's current role is PhD Senior Climate Scientist | Driving Sustainable Change through Data-Driven Solutions.
+Dr. Andrea Calderón is listed as PhD Senior Climate Scientist | Driving Sustainable Change through Data-Driven Solutions at World Resources Institute.

 What schools did Dr. Andrea Calderón attend?